Graduate FAQ

 How many letters of recommendation are required?

-Most programs require two letters of recommendation.
-Exceptions: art therapy and social work, which require three letters of recommendation.
-Click for the how-to-apply details for each program.
+Graduate programs require two letters of recommendation.
+See the how-to-apply details for your program.

 How do I submit recommendation letters?